 Cutting the salmon into small chunks gives us two advantages.
 First, the fish gets more delicious sauce per square inch.
 Second, the fish will cook more quickly.
 About 7 minutes at medium high heat will cook your hibachi salmon to medium well to well done.
 If you're looking for a medium cook on the salmon, reduce cooking time to 3 minutes on the first side and about 3 on the second.
 Test a piece of salmon for doneness and remove from heat to serve.

 Serve Hibachi Salmon over a simple bowl of white rice or brown rice and steamed veggies for a quick meal.
-Feeling low carb?
-Grab some cauliflower rice.
+Or if you're looking for a lower carb option, grab some cauliflower rice.
 Or go all out with a hibachi spread including Hibachi Fried Rice, Grilled Hibachi Vegetables and Yum Yum Sauce (Japanese White Sauce).
-Another great side dish or starter would be a bowl of miso soup or Japanese clear soup recipe.

 - Total Time: 20 minutes